-1 Rule 614- Court's Calling and Interrogation or Questioning a Witnesses by Court 2 3 4 (a) Calling by court.
-The court may, call a witness on its own motion or at the a party's suggestion, of a party, call witnesses , and all parties are Each party is entitled to cross-examine the witnesses thus called.
-5 6 (b) Interrogation by court Questioning.
-The court may interrogate witnesses, whether called by itself or by a party question a witness regardless of who calls the witness.
-7 8 9 (c) Objections.
-Objections A party may object to the court's calling or questioning a witness of witnesses by the court or to interrogation by it may be made either at the that time or at the next available opportunity when the jury is not present 10 Comment 11 12 13 Joe implemented the suggestion of Committee members to return to the "opportunity" language in the existing subdivision (c).
+1 Rule 614 - Court's Calling and Interrogation or Questioning a Witness of Witnesses by Court

+- (a) Calling by court.
+The court may, call a witness on its own motion or at the a party's suggestionof a party, call witnesses, and all parties are Each party is entitled to cross-examine the witnesses thus called. - 5 (b) Interrogation by court Questioning.
+The court may interrogate witnesses, whether 6 called by itself or by a party question a witness regardless of who calls the witness.

+(c) Objections.
+Objections A party may object to the court's calling or questioning a witness of witnesses by the court or to interrogation by it may be made either at the that time or at the next available opportunity when the jury is not present

+Joe implemented the suggestion of Committee members to return to the "opportunity" language in the existing subdivision (c).

-1 Rule 615 - Exclusion of Excluding Witnesses 2 At the a party's request, of a party the court shall must order witnesses excluded so that they cannot 3 hear the testimony of other witnesses' testimony.; and it may make the order of its own motion.
+1 Rule 615 - Exclusion of Excluding Witnesses

+2 At the a party's request, of a party the court shall must order witnesses excluded so that they cannot 3 hear the testimony of other witnesses' testimony., and it may make the order of its own motion.
 Or 4 the court may do so on its own.
-This But this rule does not authorize exclusion of excluding: 5 (1) (a) a party who is a natural person; or 6 (2) (b) an officer or employee of a party which that is not a natural person, after being 7 designated as its the party's representative by its attorney; , or 8 (3) (c) a person whose presence is shown by a party shows to be essential to presenting the 9 presentation of the party's cause, claim or defense; or 0 (4) (d) a person authorized by statute to be present.
-1 Reporter Comment: 2 None.
+This But this rule does not authorize exclusion of excluding: 5 (1) (a) a party who is a natural person; or 6 (2) (b) an officer or employee of a party which that is not a natural person, after being designated as its the party's representative by its attorney; , or 7 8 (3) (c) a person whose presence is shown by a party shows to be essential to presenting the 9 presentation of the party's cause, claim or defense; or 10 (4) (d) a person authorized by statute to be present.